 OUTLOOK REFLECTIONS by Chas Van Damme.

 As I ease into the final week of my internship with Southern Maine Conservation Collaborative and Maine Environmental Education Association, I can’t help but reflect on the wealth of experiences I’ve gained while surrounded by such welcoming, caring, and encouraging folks.
-If you’ve been reading, you may already know that a major part of my time with SMCC has been the growth and development of our OUTLOOK story series.
-The project explores variables that shape and influence individuals’ relationships with nature and how they seek to inspire, adapt and reimagine what conservation can look like moving forward in a world where Climate Change is affecting a broad range of human and natural systems.
-Through this experience, I was fortunate enough to spend hours with several folks, each with their own unique relationships with climate change, but all invariably affected by its ever-growing impacts.
+One of which has been contributing to the OUTLOOK story series.
+OUTLOOK explores variables that shape and influence individuals’ relationships with nature and how they seek to inspire, adapt and reimagine what conservation can look like moving forward in a world where Climate Change is affecting a broad range of human and natural systems.
+Through this experience, I was fortunate enough to spend time with several folks, each with their own unique relationships with climate change, but all invariably affected by its ever-growing impacts.
 To illustrate these differences and similarities, as well as to bring some closure to my time here, I figured it might be fun to incorporate a couple of my interviewees perspectives into one post.
 Enjoy 🙂

 For Natalie Meenan, climate change manifests as an everyday lived reality that she’s reminded of through her time in the natural world.
 As someone who grew up leading kayaking tours on the San Juan Islands in Washington, and is most recently involved in on-the-ground beach surveying with the Maine Geological Survey, she’s almost always outdoors.
 It’s her tangible contact with things like beach erosion, sea level rise, and encroaching invasive species that characterize her associations with climate change as something visible and unwaveringly present.
 For her, this may stir up an “existential dread of what else climate change has in store for the world,” but it also serves as an ever-present driver in her environmental work, and the motivational building block to play her role in fighting climate change.